Greensburg Athletic Association: 1895

 Greensburg's 1895 season opened and closed with games against the Latrobe Athletic Association, from nearby Latrobe, which served as Greensburg's chief rival.
 The Latrobe team had an impressive squad led by John Brallier who became the first football player to admit to being a paid professional.
-Greensburg won the opening game 25–0 to start the season 2–0.
-However problems arose when Lawson, and two former Penn State University players, Charlie Atherton (who was also the team's coach), and Ed Robison, turned down Greensburg's offer of $125 a month each to play for the upstart Duquesne Country and Athletic Club, located in Pittsburgh.
-However, the community raised some extra money to give the players a better offer than Duquesne.
-As a result, all three players stayed with Greensburg.
-After a 6–0 start the team tied the Pittsburgh Athletic Club 0–0 at Exposition Park.
+Greensburg won the opening game 25–0 over Latrobe, and the second game 42–2 over Western University of Pennsylvania, to start the season 2–0.
+Soon afterward, Fiscus and two former Penn State University players, Charlie Atherton (who was also the team's coach) and Fred Robison, turned down an offer promising each of them $125 a month to play for the upstart Duquesne Country and Athletic Club, located in Pittsburgh.
+They were induced to stay with Greensburg when "interested parties" in that city raised some extra money to guarantee to the players.
+After a 6–0 start the team tied the Pittsburgh Athletic Club 0–0 at P.A.C.
+Park.

-The following week, Greensburg was defeated by the Duquesne Country and Athletic Club in Pittsburgh, 14-0, in what was seen as a controversial game.
+The following week, Greensburg was defeated by the Duquesne Country and Athletic Club at Exposition Park, 14–0, in what was seen as a controversial game.
 A local resident with ties to Duquesne was substituted for the scheduled official.
-This resulted in what the Greensburg Daily Tribune called bad officiating and “thievery”.
+This resulted in what the Greensburg Daily Tribune called bad officiating and "thievery".
 A touchdown was said to have been scored by Duquesne after time was called, along with rough play.
-However Greensburg soon recovered and finished their season with a 9-1-1 record.
+However Greensburg soon recovered and finished their season with a 9–1–1 record.
 However, the score and the outcome of Greensburg's final game against Latrobe is disputed by historians.
-While Greensburg and Latrobe records both indicate a 4-0 Greensburg win, one Pittsburgh newspaper reported the game ended in 4-0 Latrobe victory.
+While Greensburg and Latrobe records both indicate a 4–0 Greensburg win, one Pittsburgh newspaper reported the game ended in 4–0 Latrobe victory.